Details on whether you can have a roommate with a USDA loan

 2. Get a different loan type and have the roommate continue to live with you.

-If you choose not to have them live with you in the new home so that you can get the USDA loan, they will have to certify as much to the lender.
-The lender should be okay with a letter of explanation to verify the roommate won’t follow you to the new house.
+If you don’t want the roommate to continue living with you in the new home, they will have to certify as much to the lender.
+The lender should be okay with a letter of explanation.
 Check with your lender to make sure.

 If the roommate will stay, and their income pushes you over limits, you can still buy a house.
-Make a down payment of 3-5% for a conventional loan or 3.5% for FHA; neither comes with income limits.
+Make a down payment of 3% for a conventional loan or 3.5% for FHA; neither comes with income limits.
+Or find a down payment assistance program with no income limits.

 You might wonder if you can have a current roommate move back in with you after closing.
 This is a gray area at best, and mortgage fraud at worst.
 Be careful and know the risks if you plan to make untrue statements to the lender.